theredpea/theredpea.github.io/_posts/2020-11-14-eight-queens.markdown

  >  > For a two argument function, use .x and .y

  >  > For more arguments, use ..1, ..2, ..3 etc

+# Last statement is implicitly returned

+I didn't understand how the recursive `place_queen` R function would return a value; I saw a return statement once it found a solution, but I didn't see a return statement at the end of the function, to return the `possible_placements` once finished recursively searching all solutions and flattening them.

+I learned that R functions [will automatically return the last statement](https://www.oreilly.com/library/view/the-art-of/9781593273842/ch07s04.html):
+ > You can transmit a value back to the caller by explicitly calling return(). **Without this call, the value of the last executed statement will be returned by default.** For instance, consider the oddcount() example from Chapter 1: